minhtran-q/pattern-knowledge/README.md

   <summary>Microservice architecture</summary>
   <br/>

-  Microservice architecture is an architectural style that structures an application as a collection of small, independent services.
+  Microservice architecture is an architectural style that structures an application as a collection of services.
 Each service is created independently, and each one runs a unique process and usually manages its own database.

   **Core principle:** Breaking down a large application into smaller, independent services.

+  _Example:_
+Imagine an e-commerce application.
+In a monolithic architecture, all functionalities like user management, product catalog, order processing, and payment would be part of a single codebase.
+In a microservice architecture, these functionalities would be split into separate services: _User Service_, _Product Service_, _Order Service_, _Payment Service_
++ User Service: Manages user accounts and authentication.
++ Product Service: Handles product catalog and inventory.
++ Order Service: Manages order processing and tracking.
++ Payment Service: Handles payment processing.

+Each service can be developed, deployed, and scaled independently.

 </details>